 Methodology: How We Chose the Best National Banks

-To find the best national banks in America, we reviewed dozens of options based on the features that matter most to everyday banking customers.
-We focused on banks that offer:
+To identify the best national banks in the United States, we reviewed dozens of options and compared features that matter most to everyday banking customers.
+Our evaluation focused on the following:

-- Low or no fees – including checking accounts with no monthly fees or easy ways to waive them
+- Low or no fees: Checking accounts with no monthly maintenance fees or clear, simple ways to waive them

-- High customer satisfaction – based on consumer reviews, mobile app ratings, and service availability
+- High customer satisfaction: Strong consumer reviews, positive mobile app ratings, and reliable customer service availability

-- Easy-to-waive requirements – like low direct deposit or balance minimums to avoid fees
+- Easy-to-waive requirements: Low direct deposit or minimum balance thresholds to help avoid fees

-- Mobile experience – highly rated apps with tools for transfers, budgeting, mobile check deposit, and alerts
+- Mobile experience: Top-rated apps with tools for transfers, budgeting, mobile check deposit, and account alerts

-We also gave extra consideration to banks offering new account bonuses, overdraft protection, and wide ATM access.
+We also gave additional weight to banks that provide welcome bonuses, overdraft protection, and broad ATM access across the country.

 Chase vs. Wells Fargo